 Because of their magnificent headdress, the Akha are one of the most recognizable, iconic ethnic groups in Southeast Asia.
 In this post: details on the headdress and a visual step-by-step on how to put one on.

 On a recent trip to Muang Sing in far northwest Laos, I visited an Akha village for the first time.
-Despite having been in Laos and Southeast Asia for several years, I felt like I was in another world, so different were the mannerisms, attitudes and dress from any I had ever encountered or experienced in the region.
+Though I had been living in Laos and Southeast Asia for several years, I felt like I was in another world, so different were the mannerisms, attitudes and dress from any I had ever encountered or experienced in the region.
 The visual impression was striking yet familiar, as if I had seen it in a book or gallery.
 I am one in a long line of explorers, writers, anthropologists to be curious about the Akha.
 The tribe’s elaborate headdress has made them one of the most recognizable, iconic ethnic groups in Southeast Asia.

 The Akha village visits in Muang Sing and the headdress made a lasting impression on me.
 At what point did I become fascinated?
 Was it when I observed an old woman put her head wear on, endlessly building elaborate piece on elaborate piece?
 Was it when I was allowed to pick one up and was startled at how heavy it was?
 Or perhaps it was when I arrived to one village mid-wedding and in all the excitement and activity, heads overwhelmed with polished silver quivered and glimmered around me.